Fiorello La Guardia: Economics

 La Guardia sponsored labor legislation and railed against immigration quotas.
-His major legislation was the Norris–La Guardia Act, cosponsored with Nebraska senator George Norris in 1932.
+His major legislation was the Norris–La Guardia Act, cosponsored with Nebraska senator George W. Norris in 1932.
 It circumvented Supreme Court limitations on the activities of labor unions, especially as those limitations were imposed between the enactment of the Clayton Antitrust Act in 1914 and the end of the 1920s.
-Based on the theory that the lower courts are creations not of the Constitution but of Congress, and that Congress therefore has wide power in defining and restricting their jurisdiction, the act forbids issuance of injunctions to sustain anti-union contracts of employment, to prevent ceasing or refusing to perform any work or remain in any relation of employment, or to restrain acts generally constituting component parts of strikes, boycotts, and picketing.
+Based on the theory that the lower courts are creations not of the Constitution but of Congress, and that Congress, therefore, has wide power in defining and restricting their jurisdiction, the act forbids issuance of injunctions to sustain anti-union contracts of employment, to prevent ceasing or refusing to perform any work or remain in any relation of employment, or to restrain acts generally constituting component parts of strikes, boycotts, and picketing.
 It also said courts could no longer enforce yellow-dog contracts, which are labor contracts prohibiting a worker from joining a union.
 La Guardia opposed an attempt to raise the sales tax during the Great Depression and instead supported taxes on luxury items and a graduated income tax for people earning more than $100,000.

 Foreign policy

 La Guardia supported the League of Nations.
 He called for Fiume to be given to Italy despite it being promised to Yugoslavia by the Treaty of London.
-He supported the Russian Revolution, but criticized Ambassador David R. Francis for supporting Alexander Kerensky rather than Lavr Kornilov.

-Never an isolationist, he supported using American influence abroad on behalf of democracy or for national independence or against autocracy.
-Thus he supported the Irish independence movement and the anti-czarist Russian Revolution of 1917, but did not approve of Vladimir Lenin.
-By 1946 he was praising Moscow.
-Unlike most progressive colleagues who were isolationist, La Guardia consistently backed internationalism, speaking in favor of the League of Nations and the Inter-Parliamentary Union as well as peace and disarmament conferences.
+He supported the February Revolution, but criticized Ambassador David R. Francis for supporting Alexander Kerensky rather than Lavr Kornilov.
+La Guardia had a reputation for his disdain of isolationism; instead he supported using American influence abroad on behalf of democracy or for national independence or against autocracy.
+He used his influence to speak in favor of the League of Nations and the Inter-Parliamentary Union as well as peace and disarmament conferences.

-In 1946 President Harry Truman sent the ex-mayor as an envoy to Brazil, but diplomacy was not his forte.
-Truman then gave him as major job as head of the United Nations Relief and Rehabilitation Administration (UNRRA), with responsibility for helping millions of desperate refugees in Europe.
+In 1946, President Harry S. Truman sent the ex-mayor as an envoy to Brazil but diplomacy was not his forte.
+Truman then gave him a major job as head of the United Nations Relief and Rehabilitation Administration (UNRRA), with responsibility for helping millions of desperate refugees in Europe.
 La Guardia was exhausted and after seeing the horrors of war in Europe called for a massive aid program.
 Critics ridiculed that as worldwide WPA and the biggest boondoggle ever.
-He sided with Henry A. Wallace in calling for friendship with the Soviet Union, and attacked the new breed of Cold Warriors.
-He provided UNRRA funds to the Soviets despite warnings that the Kremlin used the money to rebuild its army.
+He sided with Henry A. Wallace in calling for peaceful coexistence with the Soviet Union, and attacked the new breed of Cold Warriors.
+He provided UNRRA funds to the Soviets despite warnings that the Kremlin was funneling the money towards its military.
 UNRRA shut down at the end of 1946.
-Despite his declining health La Guardia attacked the emerging "Truman Doctrine" that promised American financial help to stop the spread of Communism.
+Despite his declining health, La Guardia attacked the emerging "Truman Doctrine" that promised American financial and military intervention to stop the spread of Communism.